MicrosoftDocs/azure-devops-docs/docs/report/dashboards/add-widget-to-dashboard.md

 ---
 title: Add a widget to a team dashboard
-titleSuffix: VSTS & TFS
+titleSuffix: Azure DevOps & TFS
-description: Choose and configure widgets that you add to a team dashboard in Visual Studio Team Services & Team Foundation Server
+description: Choose and configure widgets that you add to a team dashboard in Azure DevOps & Team Foundation Server
 ms.prod: devops
 ms.technology: devops-analytics
 ms.assetid: 0869DB42-6983-49A2-855C-2678CFFF4967